 This all got me to wondering what it must be like not to be able to pay for those problems that crop up.
 I need a car for my job and so couldn’t go without one.
 I would therefore have had to get a bank loan or a car on credit.
 This would mean paying interest.
 If it was just a matter of paying for repairs that would be even more difficult if you didn’t have money in the bank.
 It might mean paying on a credit card if you have one or getting a pay day loan.
 Both of these mean that the repairs are likely to cost you more than you actually paid for them.

 I felt stressed at the thought of having to get my car repaired or to have to buy a new one, but was at least able to tell myself that both of these options were open to me and within my means.
 I can only imagine how much more stress I would have felt if that were not the case.

-Many financial bloggers recommend building up an emergency fund and the events of last week are a prime example of why this is so important.
+Many financial bloggers recommend building up an emergency fund and these events are a prime example of why this is so important.
 Life is a series of problems that we are given to solve and some, if not all of them, require money.
 Even if I could fix the car myself I would still have had to buy a new battery to install.
 We all like to think that things won’t happen and we’ve got much more interesting things to spend our money on than insuring against the future and events which in reality are inevitable.

 So if you haven’t got an emergency fund then I would strongly encourage you to start putting away money for one.
 In the long run it will save you money as you will be able to avoid the interest payments associated with loans and credit card payments.
 At first you may only be able to save £100, but it’s a start.
 Eventually you should aim to have at least six months’ worth of spending, so that if the worst happens, e.g. you lose your job, you can survive until you find a new one.